-Appendix 1 lists examples of EFB hosted software applications.
+Appendix 1 lists examples of EFB-hosted software applications.
 Type A software applications include pre-composed, fixed presentations of data currently presented in paper format.
 Type A applications can be used on the ground or during noncritical phases of flight.
 Malfunction of a Type A application is limited to a hazard level defined as no greater than a minor failure condition classification for all flight phases and one which has no adverse effect on the safety of a flight operation.
 The operator must possess evidence demonstrating that the operational and certification requirements are met when using the applications listed in Appendix 1.
-Pertinent points are:
+Relevant points are:

 - a.
 Type A application software does not require compliance with RTCA/DO-178C. - b.
 The operator can use the application after successful completion of the user/operator evaluation (including flight crew training, checking, and currency requirements). - c.
-Type A application software for Weight and Balance (W&B) are applications that present existing information found in the applicable AFM or Pilot's Operating Handbook (POH) or W&B manual.
+Type A application software for Weight and Balance (W&B) and for aircraft performance are applications that present existing information found in the applicable AFM or Pilot's Operating Handbook (POH) or W&B manual.
 These Type A applications are exact electronic replications of the printed document they replace (e.g. PDF files). - d.
-Type A application software for aircraft performance are applications that present existing information found in the applicable AFM or POH.
-These Type A applications are electronic replications of the printed document they replace (e.g. PDF files). - e.
-Operators must determine the usage of hardware and / or software architectural features, people, procedures, and/or equipment to eliminate, reduce, or control risks associated with an identified failure in a system. - f.
+Operators must determine the use of hardware and / or software architectural features, people, procedures, and/or equipment to eliminate, reduce, or control risks associated with an identified failure in a system. - e.
 The operator should provide evidence demonstrating that the EFB operating system and hosted application software meet the criteria for the appropriate intended function and do not provide false or hazardously misleading information.
 This evidence includes demonstration that software revisions will not corrupt the data integrity of the original software performance.